Erlkoenig90/make.rb/using.md

 	} # After this block returns, the BuildMgr starts the build process.

 This allows processing several source files at once.

+<a name="subdir"></a>
+#### subdir
+The {MakeRbConv#subdir subdir} method allows for shorter specification of files located in a subdirectory.
+Assume the source files and the executable from the above example are located in the directory "src":

+		ofiles = ddep "cc", "src/main.c", "src/ui.c", "src/options.c"
+		dep "ld", ofiles, "src/test"

+The shorter version using subdir whould be:

+	subdir("src") {
+		ofiles = ddep "cc", "main.c", "ui.c", "options.c"
+		dep "ld", ofiles, "test"
+	}

+This way you can also rename/move the "src" directory easily.

+<a name="libs"></a>
+#### Libraries

 The "rule" command also has an integrated way of declaring libraries: